sanadamakomi/sanger_docker/README.md

 A shiny app deployed by docker to analyse sanger sequencing data.

-Input position and ab1 file, output variants and screenshot around position.
+Input position and ab1 file, output variants and screenshot of chromatogram around position.

 ## Before Install